Bridge Firewall Configuration

 set firewall bridge name TEST default-action 'accept'

-set firewall bridge name TEST enable-default-log
+set firewall bridge name TEST default-log

 set firewall bridge name TEST rule 10 action 'continue'